alessandro-bsi/distributed-supply-chain/README.md

 ## Architecture

+The architecture of a Distributed Application (i.e., Web3) vary considerably from a regular Web2 Application.
+However, they share similarities that can help a Web2 developer to understand the Web3 architecture in no time.

+Below, a table highlighting these similarities in an organized manner.

 | Aspect                 | Web2                                                                                                                   | Web3                                                                                                                                                                                            |
 |------------------------|------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Client Interaction** | - Uses standard web technologies.<br>- Communicates with backend servers using HTTP requests.                          | - Also uses standard web technologies.<br>- Requires a blockchain plugin or library like Ether.js or Web3.js for interacting with the blockchain.                                               |